D1rk123/tomosipo_examples/README.md

 # tomosipo_examples

+## CWI tutorial
-Examples using the Tomosipo library, made for the tutorial given at the CWI on 21-Jun-2021.
+This repository contains examples showing the functionality of the Tomosipo library, and it was made for the tutorial given at the CWI on 21-Jun-2021.

-## Tutorial slides
 The slides of the tutorial that was given at the CWI are included in the repository as Tomosipo_tutorial_slides.pdf.
+You can also watch a recording of the tutorial on youtube: https://www.youtube.com/watch?v=biStJB1zb-Y

 ## Examples
 1. **2d_projection.py** Minimal example of how to use Tomosipo, showing how to project and backproject with a 2D parallel beam geometry.